Will Meghan Markle Actually Be A Princess?

-In case you missed the news, Meghan Markle and Prince Harry are engaged!
-The couple have been sparking rumors about when they'd take the next step in their relationship for a while now, and it looks like they really are getting ready to tie the knot.
+In case you missed the news over the long weekend, Meghan Markle and Prince Harry are engaged!
+The couple have been sparking rumours about when they'd take the next step in their relationship for a while now, and it looks like they really are getting ready to tie the knot.
 And given Prince Harry's royal status, the question on everyone's mind is whether Markle will become a princess after the wedding.

-As People explains, Markle won't be a princess in the same way as Kate Middleton, who is now the Duchess of Cambridge.
+As People explains, Markle won't be a princess in the same way as Kate Middleton.
 Prince William is the royal family member who's in line after Prince Charles, while Harry is fifth in line.
 (He'll move down to sixth in line after Middleton gives birth to the couple's third child next year.)
 When Prince Charles eventually takes the throne, the magazine explains, Prince William will become the Prince of Wales, making Kate Middleton the Princess of Wales.

 Advertisement